WillDera/SolWizard/README.md

 ## Installation

-To install SolWizard, run the following command
+To install SolWizard (not deployed yet), run the following command

-`cargo install xxx` (not deployed yet)
+    cargo install xxx

 ## Guide